tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 in their possession, or risk ticket re-use.
 - Connection racing: Happy Eyeballs V2 {{?RFC8305}} describes techniques for performing connection racing.
 The Transport Services Architecture implementation from {{?TAPS=I-D.ietf-taps-impl}} also describes how connections can race across interfaces and address families.
-In cases where clients have early data to send and want to minimize or avoid ticket re-use, unique tickets for each unique connection attempt are useful.
+In such cases, clients may use more than one ticket while racing connection attempts in order to establish one successful connection.
+Requesting multiple tickets a priori equips clients with enough tickets to initiate connection racing while avoiding ticket re-use and ensuring that their cache of tickets does not empty during such races.
 Moreover, as some servers may implement single-use tickets (and even session ticket encryption keys), distinct tickets will be needed to prevent premature ticket invalidation by racing.
 - Connection priming: In some systems, connections can be primed or bootstrapped by a centralized service or daemon for faster connection establishment.
 Requesting tickets on demand allows such services to vend tickets to clients to use for accelerated handshakes with early data.
 (Note that